Overview of Alcohol Allergy

 Management and Treatment of Alcohol Allergy

+Although allergy to alcohol is not a true allergy, the reaction might be due to the immune system’s response to ingredients in alcoholic beverages.
 In certain instances, a person with an alcohol allergy will develop itchy skin and rashes.
-If this happens, he or she should stop drinking immediately and consult a doctor as this might lead to Anaphylaxis.
+If this happens, he or she should stop drinking immediately and consult a doctor as this might lead to Anaphylaxis or life-threatening.

 When to See a Doctor?